OTC Medicine in Japan’s Drugstores (Part 2)

 Moreover, the boxes’ instructions and precautions are all in Japanese, so I did a bit of digging to make sure I’m not putting my body in danger.
 To help you, I’ve listed the items I’ve bought based on online reviews, along with their instructions and precautions in English.

 *Prices stated in this post are the prices (including tax) at the time I bought from the respective drugstore in Japan.
-The prices might have changed since then, or varies from drugstore to drugstore.
+The prices might have changed since then, or vary from drugstore to drugstore.

 Medicine